Maverick0351a/neuralcache/README.md

 ## Metrics & observability

 - `/metrics` exposes Prometheus counters for request volume, success rate, and Context-Use@K proxy.
+Install the `neuralcache[ops]` extra (bundles `prometheus-client`) and run the Plus API for an out-of-the-box scrape target.
 - Structured logging (via `rich` + standard logging) shows rerank decisions with scores.
 - Extend telemetry by dropping in OpenTelemetry exporters or shipping events to your own observability stack.